genai-2025-07/Voyager-T800/docs/map-api-research.md

 | **Places API — Place Details**   | Detailed info (addresses, opening hours, etc.)      | 10 000 requests     |
 |                                  |                                                     |                     |

+**Note**: A credit card is required to activate the free tier, even for limited use.
+Billing is automatically enabled but charges only apply after exceeding free quotas.

 ***

 ## 4. OpenStreetMap